Elderly care in Sweden

 Largely funded by taxes

-Most elderly care is funded by municipal taxes and government grants.
-In 2017, the total cost of elderly care in Sweden was SEK 121.7 billion (USD 13 billion, EUR 11.6 billion).
-Healthcare costs paid by the elderly themselves are subsidised and based on specified rate schedules.
+Elderly care is governed by the Social Services Act and is mainly the responsibility of the municipalities.
+Swedish elderly care is largely funded by municipal taxes and government grants.
+In 2018, the total cost of elderly care in Sweden was SEK 126.3 billion.
+Healthcare costs paid by the elderly themselves are subsidised.

 Home help makes life easier